pndaproject/pnda-cli/cloud-formation/README.md

 The main hadoop management services are run in HA.

 It consists of the following instances:
-  - bastion:     ssh access into the other instances on the private subnet
+  - bastion:     ssh access into the other instances
   - kafka:       the kafka databus, can be horizontally scaled using the -k parameter to pnda-cli.py
   - zookeeper:   zookeeper used by kafka, can be horizontally scaled using the -z parameter to pnda-cli.py
   - tools        hosts kafka manager and other tools for administering the databus